Greek Cuisine: 34 Traditional Greek Foods To Try

 23. Melitzanosalata - Greek Eggplant Dip

-Melitzanosalata (pronounced meh-lee-tza-no-sah-LAH-ta) literally means eggplant salad, but it is actually a traditional Greek dip.
-It is a popular appetizer or snack in Greece, served with other vegetables and spreads during meze.
+Melitzanosalata (pronounced meh-lee-tza-no-sah-LAH-ta) literally means “eggplant salad,” but it is actually a traditional Greek dip.
+It is a popular appetizer or snack in Greece, and it is often served with other vegetables and spreads during meze.

 24. Bakaliaros Skordalia - Fried Cod with Garlic Potato Puree

 I think of Bakaliaros Skordalia as Greek fish and chips since it pairs up fried salt cod (bakaliaros) with a potato element.
 In this case, the potatoes are pureed into a dip (skordalia).
-The combination of the two ingredients creates a flavorful and unique dish that can be served as an entrée or starter.
+The combination of the two ingredients creates a flavorful and unique dish that can be served as a dynamite Greek entrée or starter.

-Greek food names often reveal the dish’s key ingredient.
+Greek food names often reveal a dish’s key ingredient.
 For instance, “Bakaliaros” refers to dried salt cod.
 However, for this particular cod preparation, the fish must be soaked, rinsed, and then fried.
-Don’t worry, the Greeks keep this all straight and know exactly what to serve you.
+Don’t worry, the Greeks keep all of this straight and know exactly what to serve you.

 The traditional Greek dish, Bakaliaros Skordalia